If you manufacture a medical technology (including devices and diagnostics) you can ask us to consider it for guidance.

-- could it offer substantial benefit to patients/NHS compared with current practice?
+- does it offer substantial benefit to patients/NHS compared with current practice?

 - is it likely to be adopted more consistently and more rapidly if guidance is developed?